 - In this tutorial, I use the device name to distinguish one device and the other. for example, I use “Android” as a name player on the android device and so on.

 And here is the tutorial:

-First, make sure that both devices (Android and PC) connected to the same WIFI.
+First, make sure that both devices (Android and PC) are connected to the same WIFI.
 Once again, it doesn’t matter if you’re offline, you can still play.
 Here is some example.
-As you can see, the PC and Android connected to the “Home_Wifi“.
+As you can see, the PC and Android are connected to the “Home_Wifi“.

-Second, open the Minecraft (you can open the Android or the Windows 10) select the world you want to play with.
+Second, open Minecraft (you can open the Android or Windows 10) select the world you want to play with.
 For this instance, I will use the Windows 10 Minecraft and select a world.

 And after the world finished loads and the Windows 10 player enters the world, Now open your Minecraft on another device (which is Android), click play, and navigate to the “Friends” tab. and you can see that the other device (PC) is playing on its world with the maximum users 8.
 Now click it to join its world.

 After the world is fully loads, you’re ready to play.
 You can also increase the maximum users of a world if you are the world owner or an operator, by using the/setmaxplayers command (the maximum is 30).

 I hope this post helps you to understand how to crossplay Minecraft Java Edition and Bedrock.
 For more guides like this, see Tutorials and Guides.
 Thank you for reading the article.